SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ##### Interaction

-It has 4 bauble slots.
+It has 4 bauble slots and can equip Soul Amulet even if it's not undead.

 It requires ammo to fire.
 The ammo slot (explosive icon) accepts either Fire Charges or Blasting Bottles (HMaG).
 When using Fire Charges, the explosions of the fireballs have normal power and don't break blocks.
 When using Blasting Bottles, the explosions have 1.5x normal power and break blocks.